furkanycy/TF-Data-Pipeline-for-Segmentation-Classification/README.md

 # TensorFlow Data_Pipeline For Segmentation and Classification of Images

 This repository contains a TensorFlow data pipeline for artifact and tumor detection in histopathology images.
 The pipeline is designed to work with the Segmentation Models library, which provides a high-level API for training deep learning models for image segmentation and classification tasks.
-I wrote this code to speed the emprical process for model training.
+This repository is designed to speed up emprical process for model training for the task "artifact and tumor detection in histopathology images".

 TODO: